Word Entries containing the term:

 caudal anesthesia, caudal epidural anesthesia, caudal block

-Anesthesia produced by injection of a local anesthetic into the caudal canal (toward the cauda or tail), the sacral portion (large heavy bone at the base of the spine) of the spinal canal.
+Anesthesia produced by injection of a local anesthetic into the caudal canal (toward the caudal or tail), the sacral portion (large heavy bone at the base of the spine) of the spinal canal:

 Caudal anesthesia is used to provide anesthesia and analgesia (pain relief) below the umbilicus.

-It may be the sole anesthetic or combined with a general anesthesia.
+Caudal anesthesia may be the sole anesthetic, or it can be combined with a general anesthesia.

 This entry is located in the following units: